 A dental implant is much different from a root canal, but it serves a similar purpose.
 Dental implants are screw-like fixtures made of titanium that are inserted into your jawbone.
 Attached to these dental implants via an abutment are crowns that work exactly like natural teeth.
 Dental implants are inserted where you have already lost teeth or where your dentist determines a tooth extraction is needed.
 During your dental implant procedure, you will see your dentist several times.
 Your first visit will entail X-rays and an overview of your readiness for dental implants, followed by an appointment for insertion of the dental implants, a follow-up to check on the osseointegration or growth of your jaw bone over the dental implant, abutment placement, and finally the installation of the artificial tooth.
 The entire process may take several months.
 However, the result is that you have dental implants which act just like natural teeth and last for years.

-Pros and Cons of Dental Implant vs Root Canal
+Pros and Cons of Root Canal vs Dental Implant

 If both a root canal and dental implants treat an infected tooth, how do you know which is better for you?
-When choosing between a dental implant vs root canal, it is helpful to compare the benefits and possible downsides to each.
+When choosing between a root canal vs dental implant, it is helpful to compare the benefits and possible downsides to each.
+A free consultation at your local dental clinic will be the first step to knowing your options.

 Pros of Dental Implants